executablebooks/github-activity/README.md

 ## Usage

-`gitlab-activity` use of the GitHub API require you to set a `GITHUB_ACCESS_TOKEN` environment variable before use.
-To create one for use, go [here](https://github.com/settings/tokens/new), and note that while working with a public repository, you don't need to set any scopes on the token you create.

-The easiest way to use github-activity to generate activity markdown is to use the command-line interface.
+The easiest way to use `github-activity` to generate activity markdown is to use the command-line interface.
 Here's an example on the [jupyter notebook repository](https://github.com/jupyter/notebook), grabbing all activity since September 2019 and outputting it to a markdown file.